Skip to main content

 First, you’ll need to locate your stream container ID.

-Navigate to the Workbench, select Configuration > SDK > Stream containers and find the ID next to the stream container you are integrating.
+Navigate to the Workbench, select Configuration > SDK > Stream containers.
+Alternatively, open the command palette and type Stream containers.
+Find the ID next to the stream container you are integrating.

 Configuration options